International-Data-Spaces-Association/IDS-Messaging-Services/README.md

 For extended instructions and info on the other modules, see the <a href="https://github.com/International-Data-Spaces-Association/IDS-Messaging-Services/wiki">GitHub-Wiki</a>.

-## Other: Log Error Codes
+## Other: Log-Codes

+Log-codes exist for different log-levels.
+They allow easy search for the code location that produced the log.

 Syntax: IMS-XY-L-1234, shortened to: IMSXYL1234
  - IMS = IDS-Messaging-Services
  - XY = Subsystem Module (CO Core, AP AppStore, BR Broker, CL ClearingHouse, ME Messaging, PA Paris, VO Vocol)
- - L = Event Severity (E Error, W Warn, I Info, D Debug)
+ - L = Event Severity (E Error, W Warn, D Debug)
- - 1234 = Error number
+ - 1234 = Log identifier

-Will e.g. print as [code=(IMSCOE0001)], IDS-Messaging-Services Core-Module Error 0001.
+Will e.g. print as [code=(IMSCOE0001)]: IDS-Messaging-Services Core-Module Error 0001.

+No log-code will be printed for log-info level.

 ## Other: Project-Wiki